Cepxio/MySQL/MySQL57/InstallSetupMySQL57-DedicatedServer.md

 ### Resize physical partition

-If you created the server with a small LVM Physical Volume, you can use the steps in te following link
+If you created the server with a small LVM Physical Volume, you can use the steps in te following link to increase it size

 [Howto Resize LVM](https://github.com/Cepxio/MySQL/blob/master/Linux/LVMResizePhysicalVolume.md)